-Giving care can mean helping with daily needs.
-These include going to doctor visits, making meals, and picking up medicines.
-It can also mean helping your loved one cope with feelings.
-Like when he or she feels sad or angry.
+Giving care can mean helping with medical needs or daily tasks.
+These may include going to doctor visits, making meals, helping with shopping, or picking up medicines.

+It can also mean helping your loved one cope with their feelings.
+For example, when they feel sad, angry, or lonely, just giving them support is helpful.
 Sometimes having someone to talk to is what your loved one needs most.